Bundaran HI Astra (Transjakarta): History

 The Transjakarta Corridor 1 began its soft operational launch on 15 January 2004, along with all of its stations, including Bundaran HI.
-The commercial operation of corridor 1 was started on 1 February 2004, as well as Bundaran HI and all BRT stations on corridor 1.
+The commercial operation of corridor 1 was started on 1 February 2004.
+The original building had a total of six platform bays (three for each side), and was accessible via pedestrian bridge.

-The Bundaran HI BRT station was demolished for the construction of the Jakarta MRT on 6 January 2014.
-However, since 24 March 2019, the BRT station was reopened and integrated with the Bundaran HI MRT station underneath this bus stop.
+On 6 January 2014, Bundaran HI BRT station was closed for demolition to make way for the construction of the Bundaran HI MRT station beneath it.
+After the MRT construction completed, the BRT station was reopened on 24 March 2019, and directly integrated with the MRT station opened at the same day.
+The second building had nine bays (six for each side) and accessible via pelican crossing instead of footbridge.

-On 15 April 2022, the Bundaran HI BRT station was closed again for revitalization along with 10 other stations to be revitalized including the Dukuh Atas 1, Tosari, Juanda, Cikoko Stasiun Cawang (now Cikoko), Sarinah (now M.H.
-Thamrin), Kebon Pala (now Matraman Baru), Kwitang, Balai Kota, Gelora Bung Karno, and Stasiun Jatinegara 2 BRT stations.
+On 15 April 2022, the Bundaran HI BRT station was closed again for revitalization along with 10 other stations such as Dukuh Atas 1, Tosari, Juanda, Cikoko Stasiun Cawang (now Cikoko), Sarinah (now M.H.
+Thamrin), Kebon Pala (now Matraman Baru), Kwitang, Balai Kota, Gelora Bung Karno, and Stasiun Jatinegara 2.
 As an alternative, a shuttle bus route had been prepared to accommodate passengers during the revitalization process.
 The route was the National Monument (Monas)-Semanggi (1ST) route which operates in corridor 1 until 11 September 2022.

-Despite the construction has not yet been fully completed, the Bundaran HI BRT station has started carrying out customer trials on 6 October 2022.
+Despite the construction has not yet been fully completed, the third building of Bundaran HI BRT station has started carrying out customer trials on 6 October 2022.
 It only serves from 05.00 to 21.00.
 During the trial period, the 2nd floor area of this station and several facilities (including the direct access from the MRT station) could not be utilized by customers.
-After the Community Activities Restrictions Enforcement (PPKM) was lifted by the Government on 30 December 2022, Bundaran HI bus station began to fully operational 24 hours and the 2nd floor of the bus stop including toilets, prayer rooms, and skydeck.
-Both sides of the bus station could be accessed freely by Transjakarta customers who access the Bundaran HI bus station.
+After the Community Activities Restrictions Enforcement (PPKM) was lifted by the Government on 30 December 2022, Bundaran HI bus station began to fully operational 24 hours and the 2nd floor of the bus stop including toilets, prayer rooms (musala) and skydeck.
+Both sides of the bus station could be accessed freely by Transjakarta customers who access the bus station.
+The direct access to the MRT station, however, remained closed until it was reopened on 10 July 2023.

-From 4 March to 28 May 2023, Bundaran HI bus station served as the terminus of corridor 3 temporarily, due to the Jakarta MRT phase 2 project, until it was shortened to Monumen Nasional on 29 May.
+From 4 March to 28 May 2023, Bundaran HI bus station served as the temporary terminus of corridor 3 due to the MRT extenstion to Kota Tua, until it was shortened to Monumen Nasional on 29 May.